charklie/hyprdots/README.md

 # Hyprland - dotfiles

-Many scripts are from JaKooLits Dotfiles, so huge credit goes to them for their incredible work.
-My Neovim config is from NVChad.
 This is mostly for arch and distros based on it, these configs should work on other distrobrutions although I cannot guarentee it.

+Many scripts are from JaKooLits Dotfiles, so huge credit goes to them for their incredible work and my Neovim config is from NVChad.

 Before you install, read the **whole** README.md.